LumaPictures/meteor-jquery-select2/README.md

 The most complex and powerful option of the three, very useful when you have a large set of options that is stored in a collection.

 This package automatically pages and searches extremely large collections by performing all searches on the server and providing its own publication.
-This works in a very similar fashion to my [ jQuery DataTables ](jquery-datatables.meteor.com) package.
+This works in a very similar fashion to my [ jquery-datatables package ](https://atmospherejs.com/package/jquery-datatables).

 ```html
 {{> select2 subscription="all_countries" }}